 Professor of History

 Dr. Angela Firkus holds the Ph.D. from Purdue University.
 She teaches both United States history and Asian history courses.
-These include the Introduction to Historical Methods two-semester survey class in U.S. history, the history of women in the U.S., the history of the American West, Native American history, and Asian civilizations.
+These include the Introduction to Historical Methods, the two-semester survey class in U.S. history, the history of women in the U.S., Native American history, and Asian civilizations.

-In addition to teaching, Dr. Firkus remains active in the history profession.
-She is doing research and writing about the history of the American West and attends conferences in her field.
-She is also a member of the American Historical Association, and the Organization of American Historians.
+In addition to teaching, Dr. Firkus remains active in the history profession and is a member of the American Historical Association and the Organization of American Historians.

 Route Across the Rocky Mountains.
 Edited with an introduction by Angela Firkus.
-West Lafayette, IN: NotaBell Books, 2000.
+West Lafayette, IN: Purdue University Press, 2000.